Introduction

 Eco-Friendly Flooring and Finishing Options for Small Bathrooms

-- Bamboo Flooring: Bamboo is a rapidly renewable resource, growing much faster than traditional hardwoods.
-It offers durability and a sleek appearance, making it an excellent choice for bathroom flooring.
+- Bamboo Flooring: A rapidly renewable resource, bamboo grows faster than hardwoods.
+It’s durable, sleek, and ideal for bathroom flooring.

-- Cork Flooring: Harvested from the bark of cork oak trees, cork is a sustainable option that provides natural insulation and is resistant to mold and mildew, ideal for damp bathroom environments.
+- Cork Flooring: Harvested from cork oak trees’ bark, this sustainable option provides natural insulation and resists mold and mildew in damp environments.

-- Recycled Glass Tiles: Made from post-consumer glass, these tiles reduce landfill waste and offer a unique, glossy finish that can brighten up any bathroom space.
+- Recycled Glass Tiles: Made from post-consumer glass, these tiles reduce waste and offer a unique, glossy finish to brighten up small spaces.

-- Low-VOC Paints and Finishes: Opt for paints and finishes with low volatile organic compounds (VOCs) to improve indoor air quality and reduce harmful emissions during and after application.
+- Low-VOC Paints and Finishes: Opt for paints with low volatile organic compounds (VOCs) to improve indoor air quality and reduce emissions during and after application.

-- Natural Stone: While more energy-intensive to produce, natural stone like slate or granite is long-lasting and can be sourced locally to minimize transportation emissions.
+- Natural Stone: While more energy-intensive to produce, locally sourced natural stone like slate or granite is long-lasting and minimizes transportation emissions.

 - Linoleum: Made from natural materials like linseed oil and wood flour, linoleum is biodegradable and offers a resilient, water-resistant surface perfect for bathrooms.